owikle/collection-name/pages/about.md

 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="Example About Content;About the Collection;About the About Page" %}

 ## Example About Content